netscaler/netscaler-k8s-ingress-controller/crd/auth/README.md

 The **authentication_policies** allow you to define the traffic selection criteria to apply the authentication mechanism and also to specify the provider that you want to use for the selected traffic.

+Authentication policy supports two formats through which you can specify authentication rules:

+-  resource format
+-  expression format

-The following are the attributes for policies:
+The following are the attributes for policies with resource format:

 | Attribute | Description |
 | --------- | ----------- |